Lady Scarface

-Lady Scarface is a 1941 American crime drama film that was directed by Frank Woodruff and starred Dennis O'Keefe, Judith Anderson, and Frances Neal.
+Lady Scarface is a 1941 American crime drama film directed by Frank Woodruff and starring Dennis O'Keefe, Judith Anderson, and Mildred Coles.
+It was produced and distributed by RKO Pictures.

 Plot

 The scar-faced gangster Slade is on the loose.
 Lieutenant Bill Mason travels to a hotel in New York to try and track her down.
 In New York Lt.
 Mason works together with Lt.
 Onslow and the crime reporter Ann Rogers to catch Slade, under the assumption that she is a man.
 An innocent couple at the hotel inadvertently gets involved.